 "Drop and Grow" Sedum Trays

 Sedum is easy to grow in most areas, but a new product called "Drop and Grow" may make it even easier.
-Costa Farms of Miami, FL, is now marketing pre-vegetated tiles of live sedum.
-The tiles are actually mats of coconut fiber.
-Costa Farms products are sold at many retailers, including Lowe's and Home Depot, as well as at Amazon and other online retailers.
+Costa Farms of Miami, FL, is now marketing pre-vegetated tiles of live plants, including ground-cover sedum, growing in mats of coconut fiber.
+Costa Farms products are sold at many retailers, including Costco, Lowe's, and Home Depot, as well as at Amazon and other online retailers.

 "One of my first introductions to sedum was the old variety Autumn Joy," says Costa Farms' spokesperson Justin Hancock.
 "While Autumn Joy has its merits, I started to discover other varieties that suited my gardening style better."

 "After the plants are established, there's no need to water more than once weekly," says Hancock.
 "You may get by watering less than once a week.
 Sedum does not tolerate standing water and it is very drought tolerant.”

 Note that tiles should be dropped onto bare ground where all prior vegetation has been removed.
 The sedum bed should be as dense as possible to help prevent weeds.
 Drop and Grow tiles are live and green at purchase.
 “We fertilize the tiles as we grow them, so they are ready to grow and expand.” says Hancock.
 “The fertilizer should continue to nourish the plants for at least several weeks after planting.
 Once established, they don't seem to need fertilizer."
 If bare areas develop, plant new sedum in that spot.

 According to Hancock, the tiles are created with different geographic regions in mind.
 Some are cold tolerant to zone 4, which covers most of the northern U.S. Some sedum varieties are semi-evergreen.
 Others may go dormant for the winter, but they’ll leaf out and resume growth the following spring.
 They need no special winter care.